Maggab1031/140_Extra_Credit/README.md

 |merge_mixed|**0.000001**|**0.000002**|0.000006|**0.000014**|**0.000049**|**0.000157**|**0.000395**|**0.000815**|**0.001901**|**0.004028**|**0.009138**|**0.01888**|

 In the below graph, Merge-Mixed and Merge are so close that it is hard to see the difference at this scale.
+THis likely means the constants are better with Merge-Mixed than pure Merge.

 ![Graph of Merge v Insertion v Merge Mixed](https://github.com/Maggab1031/140_Extra_Credit/blob/master/Merge_v_insertion_with_merge_mixed.png "Merge v Insertion v merge mixed")